Manas-24/PCB-The_Blinking_Bao/README.md

 </p>

 # Project Description
 > I am a food vlog enthusiast and I love to learn about various cuisines around the globe.
 This project basically takes inspiration from the Bao.
 I have designed the PCB in a shape similar to the Bao with the meat filling and veggies.
-The USELESS DESIGN COMPETITION comducted by ALLPCB was the perfect chance to showcase this design.
+The USELESS DESIGN COMPETITION conducted by ALLPCB was the perfect chance to showcase this design.

 > The circuit basically consists of LEDs which represent the meat, greens and veggies.
 The circuit runs on a 9V power supply and has a Timer IC 555 which controls the blinking of LEDs.
 I have designed the circuit such  that the value of the time constant equals 1 second.
 Thus, the LEDs remain in ON state for a time period of 1 second and then in the OFF state for another 1 second.
 The values of the capacitor and resistor can be varied so as to achieve various time constants and hence, change the frequency at which the LED blinks.

 > The entire design of the PCB was done on EasyEDA Online PCB Design Tool.
 After the design was complete, I ordered the PCB from ALLPCB.
 ALLPCB is a very renowned PCB Manufacturer and provides excellent quality PCBs at a very low cost.

 # Circuit Schematic for the Project